SEEK Materials

 Background

-The SEEK Parent Questionnaire-Re (e for expanded) or PQ-Re, is the update brief questionnaire to screen for prevalent and targeted psychosocial problems that are risk factors for child maltreatment and also Adverse Childhood Experiences (ACEs) or Social Determinants of Health (SDH).
-Aside from possible abuse and neglect, the addressing the targeted problems promotes children's health, development, wellbeing and safety, as well as the functioning of their parents and family.
+The SEEK Parent Questionnaire-Re ('e' for expanded) or PQ-Re, is the updated brief questionnaire to screen for prevalent and targeted psychosocial problems that are risk factors for child maltreatment and also Adverse Childhood Experiences (ACEs) or Social Determinants of Health (SDH).
+Aside from preventing possible abuse and neglect, addressing the targeted problems promotes children's health, development, wellbeing and safety, as well as the functioning of their parents and family.

-The PQ-Re has been updated to include additional issues/problems that primary care professionals (PCPs) have requested, such as gun safety and transportation.
+Why the update?
+The PQ-Re was updated to include additional problems that primary care professionals (PCPs) have requested, such as gun safety and transportation.
 Further, we regularly reevaluate feedback from those in practice and consult with experts re. new knowledge.
-Finally, formatting matters, so we’ve improved the design.
+Finally, we’ve improved the design.
 We recommend replacing earlier versions with the improved SEEK PQ-Re.

-Importantly, your practice can now prioritize which issues to target; you may choose all that are there.
+Importantly, your practice can prioritize which issues to target or you can keep all that are there.
 This decision should be guided by the prevalence of the problem in the community served as well as the availability of a resource(s) to address it.
-It’s generally hard however to know how prevalent a problem may be without systematic screening.
-Aggregate data from the SEEK PQ-Re serves as a valuable needs assessment, documenting the prevalence of psychosocial problems in patients’ families.
+It’s generally hard however to know how prevalent a problem is without systematic screening.
+Aggregate data from administering the SEEK PQ-Re for a few months serves as a valuable needs assessment, documenting the prevalence of problems in patients’ families.
 This information can be used to prioritize problems to target, to improve the care you provide to children and their families, and to advocate for resources.

-We regularly obtain feedback from professionals regarding their experience with SEEK.
-We also periodically consult with experts on specific issues, such as substance use and intimate partner violence re. advances in screening.
+Methodology: As stated above, we regularly obtain PCPs’ feedback regarding their experience with SEEK.
+We also periodically consult with experts on specific issues, such as substance use.
 Recognizing the time constraints in a busy practice, we aim to be practical, keeping the screener brief and easy to read and use – for parents and professionals.
-We’ve gotten useful feedback from both groups regarding the PQ-Re.
 Of note, the PQ-Re has not been validated, meaning we have not examined the extent to which the screening questions accurately identify who has the problem and who does not.

-• Designed to screen for, not diagnose, risk factors for child maltreatment that are also ACEs or SDH.
+• Screens for, but does not diagnose, health-related social problems or risk factors for child maltreatment that are also ACEs or SDH.

 • Home Safety